prometheus/docs/content/docs/practices/instrumentation.md

 If you are unsure, start with no labels and add more labels over time as concrete use cases arise.

-### Counter vs. gauge
+### Counter vs. gauge, summary vs. histogram

+It is important to know which of the four main metric types to use for a given metric.

-To pick between counter and gauge, there is a simple rule of thumb: if the value can go down, it's a gauge.
+To pick between counter and gauge, there is a simple rule of thumb: if -metric To pick between counter and gauge, there is a simple rule of
+thumb: if the value can go down, it is a gauge.

 Counters can only go up (and reset, such as when a process restarts).
 They are useful for accumulating the number of events, or the amount of something at